fbpx

 POLISHED

-Stones are polished by repeated application of abrasive treatments.
-This technique produces a shiny surface, with almost zero porosity, while improving resistance.
-Polished finish highlights the color and properties of the natural stone.
-It is commonly used as interior wall and floor dressing, as well as bench tops and in kitchen countertops.
-It is not recommended for outdoor paving, since it reduces slip resistance.
+Stones are polished through the repeated application of abrasive treatments.
+This technique creates a glossy surface with minimal porosity while enhancing durability.
+A polished finish accentuates the color and natural properties of the stone, making it a popular choice for interior walls, flooring, benchtops, and kitchen countertops.
+However, it is not recommended for outdoor paving, as it reduces slip resistance

 AGED